Contact

 It relates to Windows Server.

 Licensing Windows Server in SPLA is the simplest of them all.
-Assign the necessary Windows Server Datacenter licenses to the hosts and share the costs between all Windows Server virtual machines running on the host.
+Assign the necessary Windows Server Datacenter licences to the hosts and share the costs between all Windows Server virtual machines running on the host.
 There is no limit to the number of virtual machines.

 In CSP-Hosting and Flexible Virtualisation Benefit, you will most probably license end-client machines per VM.
 This option is unavailable in SPLA.

-Mixing SPLA and BYOL on the same hardware reduces your margins—keep them separate.
+Mixing SPLA and BYOL on the same hardware reduces your margins.
+Keep them separate.

 🖐 Plan smart licensing strategies across SPLA, CSP and BYOL.
 Learn more: SPLA and CSP-Hoster Audit Defense.